PhilZ-cwm6/philz_touch_cwm6/README.md

 .

-__<center><big>PhilZ Touch 3.0 Quick Guide</big></center>__
+__<center><big>PhilZ Touch 3 Quick Guide</big></center>__

 .

+__Special Backup and Restore menu__

+- Backup/Flash Kernel: backup kernel in time stamped boot_$date.img file.
+To flash kernels, they must be in one of the sdcards under clockworkmod/.kernel_back folder.
+If you have zImage files, rename them to *.img file

+- Backup/Flash EFS: creates/restores efs.img file under one of the sdcards in clockworkmod/.efsbackup folder

+- Flash modem: you can put *.bin modem files under clockworkmod/.modem_back folder in one of the sdcards.
+Note, if you recompile my recovery from source, you must verify that recovery.fstab file for your device has the /boot entry or you need to add it manually

+.

 __Open Recovery Script Support (ORS) *Credits to sk8erwitskil__

-When you tap the ORS menu, it first looks for <code>/cache/recovery/openrecoveryscript</code> installed by goomanager

-If it finds it, it is run and phone will reboot
+On start, recovery looks automatically for <code>/cache/recovery/openrecoveryscript</code> installed by goomanager If it finds it, it is run and phone will reboot

-If no goomanager job available, it will look at default locations for your custom scripts:
+You can also add custom ors scripts you edit your self.
+When pressing the ors menu, it will look at default locations for your custom scripts:

 <code>clockworkmod/ors</code> in external sd, then <code>clockworkmod/ors</code> in internal sd.
 Put your custom scripts there with file extension __.ors__